gxiaolab/L-GIREMI/README.md

 `l-giremi` generates several output files:

-* corrected read strand files: the files are stored as `$OUTPREFIX.strand`.
+* corrected read strand files: the files are stored as `$OUTPREFIX.strand.txt`.
   columns:
   1. read_name: the read name.
-  2. seq_strand: original read mapping strand.
-  3. read_strand: corrected read strand.
+  2. corrected_read_strand: corrected read strand.
-* site position files: stored as `$OUTPREFIX.site`.
+* mutual information files: stored as `$OUTPREFIX.mi.txt`.
   columns:
   1. chromosome: chromosome name.
+  2. strand: strand of the mismatch sites.
+  3. site1\_pos: position of site 1 on the chromosome, 0-based.
+  4. site1\_type: type of site 1: snp, het\_snp, or mismatch. snp and
+     het\_snp for sites overlapping the dbSNP annotation, and het\_snp site ratio satisfying the parameters.
-  2. pos: position on the chromosome, 0-based.
+  5. site2\_pos: position of site 2 on the chromosome, 0-based.
-  3. ref: sequence of reference genome, strandless.
-  4. snp: SNP mark, 0 for not found overlapping with input SNP annotations, 1 for overlapping with input SNP annotations.
+  6. site2\_type: type of site 2: snp, het\_snp, or mismatch.
+  7. mi: mutual information value.
-* mutual information files: stored as `$OUTPREFIX.mi`.
+* mismatch score file: stored as `$OUTPREFIX.mismatch.txt`.
   columns:
   1. type: het_snp, for mismatch sites that overlapping with SNP annotations and with mismatch ratio satisfying the